development-dynamic-lab/Receipt-Management-System-OCR/README.md

-Absolutely!
-Here's your full updated **README.md** with the Redis and Celery setup instructions included under the "Run the Flask Application" section:

----

 # 🧾 Receipt Management System using OCR (with Gemini AI)

 The **Receipt Management System** is a full-stack web application that allows users to **sign up, log in, and upload receipts for analysis**.
 A key feature of this system is its integration with **Google's Gemini AI** for **Optical Character Recognition (OCR)** — enabling users to extract and manage receipt data efficiently from uploaded images.